Category Archives: Yoram Hazony

 ‘The Virtue of Nationalism’ by Yoram Hazony

-The weakest part of the book is its lack of HBD awareness.
-The countries created by Anglo-Saxons, for example, could not have been created by any other gene pool and cannot be sustained by a radically different gene pool.
-The … Continue reading
+The weakest part of the book is its lack of awareness of group differences.
+The countries created by Anglo-Saxons, for example, could not have been created by other peoples and cannot be sustained by radically different peoples.
+The kind of … Continue reading

 Posted in Nationalism, Yoram Hazony | Comments Off on ‘The Virtue of Nationalism’ by Yoram Hazony